 - On average, 17 Michigan residents have organ transplants every week.

-- Organ donors can save up to eight lives and tissue donors can substantially improve life for up to 50 sick or injured people.
+- Organ donors can save up to eight lives and tissue donors can substantially improve life for up to 75 sick, injured or blind people.

 Donation and Transplantation Terminology